tensorpix/ai-docker/README.md

 # TensorPix Research Docker

+🏆 Gold standard abstraction:
+- your laptop
+  - remote machine
+    - docker container with limited resources (GPU and RAM)
+      - non-root user inside of the docker (no issues with permissions outside of the container)
+        - a specific pyenv version for the project (`pyenv local 3.10`)
+          - virtual enviroment that uses a specific pyenv version (`venv`)

-## Connecting to remote machines via ssh
+## Connecting to remote machines via ssh (laptop -> remote machine)

 To connect to the server via ssh and forward the ports for jupyter lab and tensorboard, you can use the following command:
 - port 141 is the port on the server where the ssh is running